 The SBMP is the overarching document that directs all forms of bushfire mitigation planning in the ACT.
 The purpose of the SBMP is to provide a broad strategic framework to protect the ACT community from bushfires and reduce resulting harm to the physical, social, cultural, and economic environment of the Territory.
-A link to the SBMP can be found here.
+A link to the SBMP can be found on the ESA website.